thesohelshaikh/100-days-of-code/log.md

 **Today's Progress**: Learnt about ANN and CNN, how to implement ANN in python, different CNN architechtures.
 Also started python DataCamp.

-**Thoughts**: Today was very owerwhelming, big terms thrown at me, i don't know if i did justice to all of them.
-Will go throu neural networks once again after my exams.
+**Thoughts**: Today was very owerwhelming, big terms thrown at me, I don't know if i did justice to all of them.
+Will go through neural networks once again after my exams.
 It was a great day.

 ### Day 6: September 16

 **Today's Progress**: Completed 'Intro to Python for Data Science'.
 Worked on web app.

 **Thoughts**: Certainly spending a lot more time than an hour but it's all woth it.
-Will stick to curriculam from now on.
+Will stick to curriculum from now on.

 **Link to work:** [Certificate for accomplishment](https://www.datacamp.com/statement-of-accomplishment/course/bd99e728480aeecab5b52a5da94f8758af0f16c0)